This method has quickly become one of my faves.

 - 1.32: Priority Setting

 - 2.2: How to Use Lists to Tackle a Big Project

 Mel shared her companion workbook for Take Control of Your Life for free on her website.
 You can access it directly here in PDF format or sign up for her mailing list here for her to email it to your inbox.

 Want Some Guidance?

-If you’re interested in making your own brick by brick plan to acheive your dreams, but you aren’t sure where to start or you’d like a little guidance along the way, consider booking a one-hour coaching session with me!
-You can read more about what a coaching session looks like on my work with me page, and email me directly to book a session today!
+If you’re interested in making your own brick by brick plan to achieve your dreams, but you aren’t sure where to start or you’d like a little guidance along the way, consider booking a one-hour coaching session with me!
+You can read more about what a coaching session looks like here!